 Who should consider studying this course?
-Students who are interested in developing their music performance and or music technology skills and learn about the different areas of the Music Industry.
+Students who are interested in developing their music performance and/or music technology skills and who wish to learn about the different areas of the music industry.

 Subsidiary Diploma

 Over two years you will study 6 units.
 These units are: